• Skip to main content

 • Place an equal amount of red frosting into a second piping bag.

 • Place one layer of cake on your plate with the flat side up.
 Beginning with the red frosting, pipe a circle around the outer edge of the cake.
 Then pipe a circle of white frosting inside.
 Repeat until the cake layer is covered with frosting, resembling a bullseye.
-If there are small gaps between the colors, its ok because they will press together when the cake is assembled.
+If there are small gaps between the colors, its OK because they will press together when the cake is assembled.

 • Repeat with the second layer of cake.